Art and Architecture at The Shops at Crystals

 In the heart of the Las Vegas Strip lies The Shops at Crystals.
 This hard to miss building is home to more high-end flagship stores than any other shopping center in the US.
 Making it the top destination for luxury shopping in the city.

 But it’s not just the shopping that makes The Shops at Crystals a premiere destination.
 The building itself is an artistic retail experience.
-Whether you’re looking for world-class shopping or you want to see the cutting-edge architecture and design that Vegas is becoming increasingly known for, The Shops at Crystals is well worth a visit.
+Whether you’re looking for world-class shopping or wanting to see the cutting-edge architecture and design that Vegas is becoming increasingly known for, The Shops at Crystals is well worth a visit.

 The architect behind The Shops at Crystals is Daniel Libeskind.
 His studio is best known for designing a score of museums and art galleries around the world including the Jewish Museum in Berlin and the Denver Art Museum.
 Libeskind’s experience in creating dramatic public spaces is evident at The Shops at Crystals where, depending where you’re standing on The Strip, you’ll be offered a unique view of the jutting angles and shapes of the complex.